mikestreety/mikestreety/app/content/blog/2023-11-29-accessing-iframe-content-and-javascript-variables-from-puppeteer.md

     // Create a new page in the browser const page = await browser.newPage();

-    // Close the browser once you have finished browser.close();

     // Go to the page and wait for everything to load - this ensures the iframe has loaded await page.goto('https://iframetester.com/?url=https://www.wikipedia.org/', {
         waitUntil: ['domcontentloaded', 'networkidle2'],